 Also remember, certain professions require licensing, so make sure to take care of that before you go and register.

-The Taxing Side – What You Need to Pay
+The Taxing Side – Do Freelancers Pay Taxes?

 Keep in mind, paying taxes as a freelancer is your responsibility.
 Once you’ve registered your business with the proper authorities, there are a number of freelance business taxes you’ll need to address on the federal, state and local level.
 The IRS checklist is a good place to start, but you’ll also need to do a bit of research for your local and state requirements.